MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/get-started-csharp.md

 | `Azure Location`   | The Azure location where your resources will be deployed. |
 | `Azure Subscription` | The Azure Subscription where your resources will be deployed. |

-This may take some time to complete, as the `azd up` command:
+This process may take some time to complete, as the `azd up` command:

 - Downloads code
 - Initializes your project (`azd init`)